Study: AudioEye detects up to 2.5x more issues than other tools

 • Maintaining clear floor space for navigation

-Digital Space Requirements
+Digital Accessibility Requirements

 • Screen reader compatibility for assistive technology users

-• Sufficient color contrast between text and background elements.
+• Sufficient color contrast between text and background elements

-• Captions or transcripts for video and audio content.
+• Captions or transcripts for video and audio content

-• Clear, consistent navigation and headings.
+• Clear, consistent headings and navigation structure

-Which Organizations are Exempt from Title III?
+Which Organizations Are Exempt from ADA Title III?

-How is ADA Title III Enforced?
+How Is ADA Title III Enforced?

 DOJ Enforcement

-The DOJ is also authorized to investigate violations of Title III and enforce compliance, particularly in cases that could have a broad public impact.
-While DOJ enforcement actions are less common than private lawsuits, they tend to carry more weight and publicity.
+The DOJ is also authorized to investigate Title III violations and initiate enforcement actions, particularly in cases with a broad public impact.
+DOJ enforcement actions are less common than private lawsuits but tend to carry more weight.
+When the DOJ does step in, organizations may face settlement agreements, public reporting requirements, or formal consent decrees requiring compliance within a set timeframe.

 How to Ensure Compliance with ADA Title III

-Achieving Physical Compliance
+Physical Compliance

 • Installing ramps and accessible entrances

-• Offering accessible restrooms and parking spaces
+• Ensuring accessible restrooms and designated parking spaces

-Achieving Digital Compliance
+Digital Compliance

 Frequently Asked Questions